elcapo/regresa/README.md

         (scalar): total cost for the given set of weights

 ```

-Thanks to the convenience loss function described above, the cost expression can be simplified as follows.

 ```math
 J(\vec{w}, b) = \frac{1}{m} \sum_{i=1}^{m} j^{[i]} - \frac{\lambda}{2m} \vec{w} \cdot \vec{w}